pcaston/OpenPeerPower.github.io/source/_integrations/recorder.markdown

 If you are in a virtual environment, don't forget to activate it before installing the `mysqlclient` Python package described below.

 {% highlight bash %}
-pi@homeassistant:~ $ sudo -u homeassistant -H -s homeassistant@homeassistant:~$ source /srv/homeassistant/bin/activate
+pi@openpeerpower:~ $ sudo -u openpeerpower -H -s openpeerpower@openpeerpower:~$ source /srv/openpeerpower/bin/activate
-(homeassistant) homeassistant@homeassistant:~$ pip3 install mysqlclient
+(openpeerpower) openpeerpower@openpeerpower:~$ pip3 install mysqlclient
 {% endhighlight %}

 For MariaDB you may have to install a few dependencies.
 If you're using MariaDB version 10.2, `libmariadbclient-dev` was renamed to `libmariadb-dev`.
 If you're using MariaDB 10.3, the package `libmariadb-dev-compat` must also be installed.
 For MariaDB v10.0.34 only `libmariadb-dev-compat` is needed.
 Please install the correct packages based on your MariaDB version.